 - Looks better with more frequent wear

-The pair I ordered were in Arizona Adobe Rugged & Resilient leather, while other two choices currently include Waxed Cacao (Horween’s waxed flesh) and Black Matte leathers.
-Ostensibly, Arizona Adobe and Black Matte leathers are two of Thursday’s most popular leathers, as of 2020-2021 calendar year sales, so my take is, that is the reason why they picked these two makeups for Logger model; the dark brown waxed flesh leather from Horween tannery in Chicago is a very cool leather option as well that’s known for its toughness and great patina.
+The pair I ordered were in Arizona Adobe Rugged & Resilient leather, while the other two choices currently include Waxed Cacao (Horween’s waxed flesh) and Black Matte leathers.
+Ostensibly, Arizona Adobe and Black Matte leathers are two of Thursday’s most popular leathers, as of 2020-2021 calendar year sales, so my take is that is the reason why they picked these two makeups for Logger model: the dark brown waxed flesh leather from Horween tannery in Chicago is a very cool leather option as well that’s known for its toughness and great patina.
 (You can see the same leather on an old pair of Truman boots here.)

-One thing about Arizona Adobe leather, is its way of aging extremely well, and actually looking better on day 100 than it does on day 1.
-The oils in it begin to move and shift around, taking on unique characteristics, based on the manner and frequency of their owner’s wear.
-Any scuffs and scratches are noticed quickly, but not in an unwelcome manner — instead, they tell the story of journeys the boots have gone on, and they do so extremely well!
-Deeper scuff marks, however, can be buffed out pretty well, using Cobbler’s Choice or Venetian Shoe Cream, if one chooses to do so.
-But overall, one of the most appealing properties of this leather to me, is its ability to take a beating, smile, and keep on going for a long, long time.
+One thing about Arizona Adobe leather is its way of aging extremely well and actually looking better on day 100 than it does on day 1.
+The oils in it begin to move and shift around, taking on unique characteristics based on the manner and frequency of their owner’s wear.
+Any scuffs and scratches are noticed quickly but not in an unwelcome manner — instead, they tell the story of journeys the boots have gone on, and they do so extremely well!
+Deeper scuff marks, however, can be buffed out pretty well using Cobbler’s Choice or Venetian Shoe Cream if one chooses to do so.
+But overall, one of the most appealing properties of this leather to me is its ability to take a beating, smile, and keep on going for a long, long time.

 [Related: The 5 Best Boot Conditioners]